hellomikko/hellomikko/README.md

 # Hi,👋.
 Im Mikko

 I'm a passionate software developer and music enthusiast.
 Welcome to my GitHub profile!
-> "I really wish I could be forever young." - Michael Nolvus Moore / Boy in Space
+> "I really wish I could be forever young." - Michael Moore / Boy in Space

 > "Code is like humor.
 When you have to explain it, it's bad." - Cory House